Checkers game (also known as draughts), is a group of strategy board games for two players which involve diagonal moves of uniform game pieces.

 The game continues until one player has no more checkers or can no longer make any moves.
 If a player has no more checkers or can no longer make any moves, the other player wins and he/she loses as mentioned above.
 If both players are unable to make any more moves, the game is a draw.

-What are Man and King, the 2 key players in checkers game?
+What are Man and King, the 2 key players in the game?

 Man (uncrowned piece)